Frequently Asked Questions

 Visit the Georgia Department of Human Services website for more information.
 To find out if you meet the requirements, create an account at gateway.ga.gov.

-You’ll receive a letter in the mail or email about 45 days before your redetermination deadline.
-The letter says that your redetermination window has begun and provides instructions for updating or submitting your documents by your deadline.
+You’ll get a letter in the mail or an email about 45 days before your renewal deadline.
+The letter will tell you that it’s time to renew and give you instructions for submitting your documents by your deadline.
 This may mean you need to upload pay stubs or other materials.
-Complete the steps listed in your letter as soon as possible to help avoid a gap in your coverage.
-You’ll also receive a reminder about 15 days before your deadline.
+Follow the steps in the letter as soon as you can to help avoid a gap in your coverage.
+You’ll also get a reminder about 15 days before your deadline.

 No, you can’t renew early.
 You must wait until you receive your letter or email.
-Only then does your redetermination window open.
+Only then does your renewal window open.

-Your individual redetermination process may occur anytime during the 14-month redetermination period, from April 1, 2023, to May 31, 2024.
-You will receive a letter or email about 45 days before your redetermination deadline saying that your redetermination window has begun and providing instructions for updating or submitting your documents by your deadline.
+You will receive a notice via letter or email about 45 days before your renewal deadline saying that your annual renewal window has begun and providing instructions for updating or submitting your verification by your deadline.
 This may mean you need to upload pay stubs or other materials.
+All requested verification is due by your renewal deadline.

 You have a few options.
-You can upload the documents, or pictures or scans of the documents, directly through the gateway.ga.gov.
-You can also mail, fax, or bring hard copies of your paperwork to your local Division of Family & Children Services office.
+You can upload the documents, or pictures or scans of the documents, directly through gateway.ga.gov.
+Visit your local public library for easy Gateway access using the free self-service benefits kiosks.
+See a map of kiosk locations here.
+You can also mail, fax, or bring hard copies of your paperwork to your local Division of Family & Children Services (DFCS) office.
+Find your local DFCS office here.

 If you are no longer eligible for Medicaid, you will be connected to other health care options.
 It is very important for you to update your contact information at gateway.ga.gov so you can receive this information.
 However, if you feel the denial decision was an error, you can appeal the decision by requesting a Fair Hearing within 30 days from the date of denial and potentially get your coverage retroactively reinstated.

-You may be eligible for coverage under the Georgia Pathways to Coverage program launching July 1, 2023.
-The program creates an opportunity for Georgians between the ages of 19 and 64, up to 100% of the Federal Poverty Level, who are not otherwise eligible for Medicaid, to gain access to affordable, quality healthcare.
+You may be eligible for coverage under the Georgia Pathways to Coverage program.
+The program creates an opportunity for Georgians between the ages of 19 and 64, up to 100% of the Federal Poverty Level, who are not otherwise eligible for Medicaid, to gain access to affordable, quality health care.
 Learn more here.

-NOTE: There are two exceptions to this: Qualified Medicare Beneficiary (QMB) and Planning for Health Babies (P4HB).
-For these, coverage does not start back until the month after eligibility is actually redetermined.
+NOTE: There are two exceptions to this: Qualified Medicare Beneficiary (QMB) and Planning for Healthy Babies (P4HB).
+For these programs, coverage does not start back until the month after eligibility is actually confirmed.

 Authorized Representatives

-An authorized representative is someone who is legally allowed to assist a Medicaid or PeachCare for Kids® member continuously throughout the redetermination process.
-Providers, hospitals, family members, and friends who need to provide assistance to a member must become an authorized representative.
+An Authorized Representative is someone who is legally allowed to help a Medicaid or PeachCare for Kids® member during the renewal process.
+Providers, hospitals, family members, and friends who need to help a member must become an Authorized Representative.
 To do this, members should go to Gateway to “Report My Changes” and select “Add an Authorized Representative.”

-In order to receive continuous assistance from a third party, that individual must become an authorized representative.
-To add an authorized representative to your case, go to Gateway to “Report My Changes” and select “Add an Authorized Representative.”
-After adding your authorized representative to your case, have them create their own separate Gateway account.
-Within the “create an account” screen, they must check “Yes” to the question, “Are you an Authorized Representative?”
-This effectively links their Gateway account to your Gateway account.
-They can now assist you with any actions.
+To get help from someone you trust, they need to become an Authorized Representative.
+To do this, go to Gateway to “Report My Changes,” then choose “Add an Authorized Representative.”
+After you add them, they need to create their own separate Gateway account.
+When they visit the “create an account” screen, they should check “Yes” to the question, “Are you an Authorized Representative?”
+This links their account to yours so they can help you with anything.

 Appeals & Fair Hearings

-Yes, if you request a Fair Hearing within 14 days from the date of your denial or termination notice, you can choose whether or not to continue getting coverage while you wait for a final decision.
+Yes, if you ask for a Fair Hearing within 14 days of your denial or termination notice, you can choose to keep your coverage while you wait for the final decision.

-If you choose to pause coverage while you wait for a decision, and the judge decides the State was incorrect and that you are still eligible for benefits, your coverage will be made active back to the date of original determination.
-So you can get coverage for the medical expenses you had in the meantime.
+If you decide to pause your coverage while you wait, and the judge says the State was wrong and you still qualify, your coverage will go back to the date it stopped.
+This means you’ll be covered for any medical expenses during that time.

-If the judge decides that the state’s decision to deny your Medicaid or PeachCare for Kids® coverage was a mistake, your coverage will be made active back to the date of original redetermination.
-This means that you can get coverage for the medical expenses you had in the meantime.
+If the judge says the State made a mistake in denying your Medicaid or PeachCare for Kids® coverage, your coverage will start again from the original renewal date.
+This means that you can get help paying for medical expenses you had during that time.

-If the judge decides that the state’s decision to deny your Medicaid or PeachCare for Kids® coverage was correct and that you are no longer eligible for Medicaid or PeachCare for Kids® benefits, your benefits will remain terminated.
+If the judge agrees with the State that you don’t qualify for Medicaid or PeachCare for Kids® anymore, you benefits will remain terminated.

 Gateway Website